ka-rthik-l/finance-bro/README.md

 GitHub Pages

-Just build the project using:
+Build the project:
 npm run build

-Then upload the dist/ folder or connect the repo directly to your hosting service.
+Upload the generated dist/ folder, or connect your GitHub repo directly to your hosting service.

-Tech Stack

-This project uses:

-⚡ Vite — Fast development and build tool

-⚛️ React — UI framework

-🧩 TypeScript — Type-safe JavaScript

-🎨 Tailwind CSS — Utility-first styling

-🧱 shadcn-ui — Beautiful, customizable UI components
+🛠️ Editing the Project

+You can edit the code using any IDE, such as VS Code.
+All components and pages are structured cleanly for easy modification.

+📁 Recommended Project Structure src/
+ ├── components/
+ ├── pages/
+ ├── hooks/
+ ├── lib/
+ ├── styles/
+ ├── App.tsx
+ ├── main.tsx
+ └── index.css

+📚 Future Enhancements (Optional)

+Expense analytics with charts

+Multi-currency support

+Cloud sync option

+Notifications for budget limits